Farizon SuperVan Home Charger (NZ): Best Wall Chargers, Cables & Charging Times

 DC fast charge session 20–80% in ~30 min 20–80% in ~36 min

-Charging port Type 2 / CCS2 (combined AC & DC)
+Charging port Type 2 / CCS2 (combined AC & DC) — front left

-V2L (Vehicle-to-Load) 3.3kW 240V outlet
+V2L (Vehicle-to-Load) 3.3kW 240V outlet (Convenience Package option)

-The SuperVan’s 11kW onboard charger means three-phase power unlocks faster overnight charging — a genuine advantage over single-phase-only EVs
+The SuperVan’s 11kW onboard charger means three-phase power unlocks faster overnight charging — a genuine advantage over single-phase-only EVs.

-Three-phase connection?
-Use the 11kW advantage:
+Use the 11kW advantage

 Home charging setup Connection Approx. power Est. time (10% → 100%, 83kWh)

-Included/portable charger (8A) Single phase ~1.8kW ~45 hours
+Included / portable charger (8A) Single phase ~1.8kW ~45 hours

-Portable charger (10A) Single phase ~2.3kW ~36 hours
+10A Type 2 plug-in charger Single phase ~2.3kW ~36 hours

-16A charger (caravan/commando) Single phase ~3.7kW ~23 hours
+16A charger (caravan / commando style) Single phase ~3.7kW ~23 hours

 7kW wall charger (32A) Single phase ~7.4kW ~11 hours

-22kW 3-phase wall charger 3-phase 11kW (vehicle AC limit) ~7.5 hours ✓ Fastest home option
+22kW 3-phase wall charger With 3 phase charging 11kW (vehicle AC limit) ~7.5 hours — fastest home option

 The 22kW charger is capped to 11kW by the SuperVan’s onboard charger.
 The charger’s extra capacity future-proofs your installation for EVs with higher onboard AC limits.
 Three-phase supply at your property is required.